 As Alan Sokal showed during the “science wars” of the mid- to late-nineties, however, we shouldn’t throw the baby out with the bathwater.
 Science, and physics in particular, is remarkably good at producing quantitative, reproducible, and reliable laws and predictions.
 This is one reason why politicians like to trumpet the value of evidence-based policy.
 But in reality, just how important is scientific evidence when it comes to government policy?
 And why should governments fund scientific research in the first place?

 These are just some of the themes we’ll cover in F34PPP.

 I aim to keep the module as topical as possible so the content will vary somewhat from year to year.
-The slides and videos for the 2016-2017 session are provided below and student coursework for the module is available at the F34PPP blog.
+The slides and videos for the 2019-2020 session are provided below and student coursework for the module is available at the F34PPP blog.
 The following F34PPP coursework articles have also been published by Physics World, with a fourth, written by Elizabeth Taylor and on the subject of the generational divide in climate change (for the 2019-2020 session of PPP), due to be published soon.

 March 2015 — Luke Sibbett: Creating better opportunities

 0. Introduction to PPP 2020/2021 Please ignore references to Prof. Almaini in the video below.
 This was made before it was known that Prof. Gowland would be the PPP co-convenor this year.
 My apologies.

 1. Science Proves Nothing [Click on link to download slides used in the video below.]

 In addition to the textbooks listed above, I also enthusiastically recommend the following books, videos, and blogs.